caroldaniel/42sp-cursus-born2beroot/guides/CentOS-en.md

 Your intra login user must be on `wheel`(`sudo`) and `user42` groups.
 To ensure that happens, you can use some of the following commands:

+- `less /etc/group | cut -d ":" -f 1` - show list of all users on computer;
 - `groups <username>` - shows user's groups;
 - `groupadd <groupname>` - create new group;
 - `groupdel <groupname>` - delete group;